-^{} Please refer to the "Your PPO Benefits at a Glance" section for more details on which services need to be precertified.
+The section called "Your PPO Benefits at a Glance" has more details on which services need to be precertified.

-In-Network and Out-of-Network Services Under Empire BlueCross BlueShield
+In-Network and Out-of-Network Services

 In-Network services are health care services provided by a doctor, hospital or other health care facility that has been selected by Empire or another Blue Cross or Blue Shield plan to provide care for PPO members.
 Some of the key features of in-network services include: